 On behalf of the Board of Directors, I would like to take this opportunity to thank the volunteers, staff and management of Osteoporosis Canada for their invaluable contribution to the success of our organization.

 PROGRAM FUND EXPENSES

 A MESSAGE FROM OUR PRESIDENT & CEO AND CHAIR OF THE BOARD

-Thank you to our supporters, partners, volunteers and generous donors whose continued commitment will ensure many more milestones are within our grasp as we work to achieve our vision of a Canada without osteoporotic fractures.
+Those of us at Osteoporosis Canada wish to thank our supporters, partners, volunteers and generous donors.
+Your continued commitment will ensure our growth and help sustain the work that we have done and that needs to continue as we work to achieve our vision of a Canada without osteoporotic fractures.
 It is only through your continued confidence that we are able to continue to support, educate and advocate for the 2 million Canadians affected by osteoporosis.